-The World’s First Total Penile Transplant Was Just Performed At Johns Hopkins Reports The ‘Baltimore Sun’
+The World’s First Total Penile Transplant Was Just Performed At Johns Hopkins, Reports The ‘Baltimore Sun’

 In the interview, the man also said that he feels “whole” again after having the surgery, whereas before he stated that he struggled to even see himself as a man.

-But with his new look on life, the solider confessed that he now has plans to go to medical school and just get back to doing normal, everyday things.
+But with his new outlook on life, the soldier confessed that he now has plans to go to medical school and just get back to doing normal, everyday things.

 Two years ago, a similar procedure was done to penile cancer patient Thomas Manning at Massachusetts General Hospital.
 He continues to do well following the procedure.